-5 Conclusion
+7 Conclusion

 This paper presents possibility of model design of time series of heat demand in Mathematica environment - Time series package.
 The results of this paper confirm supposition that this package is applicability to analysis of time series of heat demand.
 Some models were proposed and the adequacy of these models was tested by means of Portmanteau statistic.
 The proposed model is possible to use for prediction of heat demand in the concrete locality.
+Accuracy of forecast is possible to increase by means of inclusion of outdoor temperature in calculation of prediction.
 This prediction of heat demand plays an important role in power system operation and planning.
 It is necessary for the control in the Centralized Heat Supply System (CHSS), especially for the qualitative-quantitative control method of hot-water piping heat output - the Balátě System.